HDFGroup/h5pyd/docs/high/group.rst

         the same shape and a conversion-compatible dtype to be returned.
 If True, the shape and dtype must match exactly.

+        If keyword "maxshape" is given, the maxshape and dtype must match instead.

+        If any of the keywords "rdcc_nslots", "rdcc_nbytes", or "rdcc_w0" are given, they will be used to configure the dataset's chunk cache.

         Other dataset keywords (see create_dataset) may be provided, but are only used if a new dataset is to be created.

-        Raises TypeError if an incompatible object already exists, or if the shape or dtype don't match according to the above rules.
+        Raises TypeError if an incompatible object already exists, or if the shape, maxshape or dtype don't match according to the above rules.

         :keyword exact:     Require shape and type to match exactly (T/**F**)